Virginia State

 The student will demonstrate knowledge of income earning, taxes, and reporting by

 Differentiating among sources of income.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Calculating gross and net pay.
 Budget Game – Core Component